redemptive/chef-mongodb-cookbook/cookbooks/mongodb/README.md

 ### Building an AMI

-Clone this repository then navigate to it's root in the terminal.
-Then run `berks vendor cookbooks` then `packer build packer.json` from the root of a cloned version of this repository to generate an AMI on AWS.
+Simply run `packer build packer.json` from the root of a cloned version of this repository